avinashjava/Python-SDK/README.md

 ## Getting started with API

 ### Overview
-Stocknote python SDK is a python client library for easily accessing the stocknote API.It exposes the individual APIs as python method calls and provides an easy-to-use interface for implementing your strategies in Python language.
+Stocknote python SDK is a python client library as easily accessing the stocknote API.It exposes the individual APIs as python method calls and provides an easy-to-use interface for implementing your strategies in Python language.

 ## Using the API